 Amir London has served as our Chief Executive Officer since July 2015.
 Prior to that, Mr. London served as our Senior Vice President, Business Development from December 2013.
 Mr. London brings with him over 25 years of senior management and international business development experience.
 From 2011 to 2013, Mr. London served as the Chief Operating Officer of Fidelis Diagnostics, a U.S.-based provider of innovative in-office medical diagnostic services.
-Earlier in his career, from 2009 to 2011, Mr. London was the Chief Executive Officer of Promedico, a leading Israeli-based \$350 million healthcare distribution company, and the General Manager of Cure Medical, from 2006 to 2009, providing contract manufacturing services for clinical studies, as well as home-care solutions.
+Earlier in his career, from 2009 to 2011, Mr. London was the Chief Executive Officer of Promedico, an Israeli-based \$350 million healthcare distribution company, and from 2006 to 2009 he was the General Manager of Cure Medical, providing contract manufacturing services for clinical studies, as well as home-care solutions.
 From 1995 to 2006, Mr. London was a Partner with Tefen, an international publicly-traded operations management consulting firm, responsible for the firm's global biopharma practice.
 Mr. London holds a B.Sc. degree in Industrial and Management Engineering from the Technion - Israel Institute of Technology.

-Chaime Orlev has served as our Chief Financial Officer since December 2017.
+Chaime Orlev has served as our Chief Financial Officer since December 2017 and he will be transitioning out of this role to pursue other opportunities, following the filing of this Annual Report.
 Prior to that, Mr. Orlev had served in senior finance roles for more than 20 years, with approximately 12 years spent in the life sciences industry.
-Most recently, from September 2016 to November 2017, Mr. Orlev served as Chief Financial Officer and Vice President Finance and Administration at Bioblast Pharma Ltd. (Nasdaq: ORPN), a clinical-stage, orphan disease-focused biotechnology company.
-Prior to that, from 2010, Mr. Orlev served as Vice President Finance and Administration at Chiasma (Nasdaq: CHMA), currently, a commercial biopharmaceutical company focused on treating rare and serious chronic diseases.
-In this role, Mr. Orlev helped lead the company's 2015 over \$100 million initial public offering and listing on Nasdaq, and participated in the negotiations and closing of the licensing agreement for the company's lead product to F. Hoffmann-La Roche.
-Previously, Mr. Orlev was Chief Financial Officer at Oramed Pharmaceuticals Inc. (Nasdaq: ORMP), which has developed an innovative technology to transform injectable treatments into oral therapies.
-In this role, Mr. Orlev led multiple capital raises.
-Mr. Orlev is a certified public accountant in Israel, holds an MBA degree from the Leon Recanati Graduate School of Business Administration at the Tel Aviv University and a BA degree in Business Administration from the College of Management in Israel.
+Previously, from September 2016 to November 2017, Mr. Orlev served as Chief Financial Officer and Vice President Finance and Administration at Bioblast Pharma Ltd. (Nasdaq: ORPN), a clinical-stage, biotechnology company.
+Prior to that, from 2010, Mr. Orlev served as Vice President Finance and Administration at Chiasma (Nasdaq: CHMA), a clinical stage biopharmaceutical company, in which role Mr. Orlev led the company's initial public offering and listing on Nasdaq.
+Mr. Orlev is a certified public accountant in Israel, holds an MBA degree from the Recanati Graduate School of Business Administration at the Tel Aviv University and a BA degree in Business Administration from the College of Management in Israel.

-Eran Nir was appointed as our Chief Operating Officer as March 1, 2022, responsible for operation and research and development activities.
-Prior to that Mr. Nir served as our Vice President, Operations since November 1, 2016.
+Eran Nir has served as our Chief Operating Officer since March 2022, overseeing our operations and research and development activities.
+Prior to that Mr. Nir served as our Vice President, Operations since November, 2016.
 Mr. Nir has over 20 years of operations management experience in the pharmaceutical and medical industries.
-Mr. Nir's recent roles include management of TEVA's Pharmaceutical plant in Jerusalem from 2002 to 2011, VP Operations of Amelia Cosmetics from 2014 to 2015 and management of a medical equipment plant of Philips Medical Systems from 2015 to 2016.
-Mr. Nir's extensive experience spans across the management of large scale FDA and EMA- approved manufacturing facilities, tech-transfer of new products from development to production and the implementation of world-class operational excellence systems.
-Mr. Nir holds a B.Sc. degree in Industrial and Management Engineering and a MBA degree in Business Management, both from Ben-Gurion University.
+Mr. Nir's previous roles include management of Teva Pharmaceutical Industries' plant in Jerusalem from 2002 to 2011, VP Operations of Amelia Cosmetics from 2014 to 2015 and management of a medical equipment plant of Philips Medical Systems from 2015 to 2016.
+Mr. Nir's experience spans across the management of large-scale FDA and EMA- approved manufacturing facilities, tech-transfer of new products from development to production and the implementation of operational excellence systems.
+Mr. Nir holds a B.Sc. degree in Industrial and Management Engineering and an MBA degree, both from Ben-Gurion University.

 Yael Brenner has served as our Vice President, Quality since March 2015.
 Ms. Brenner has more than 25 years of experience in Quality Management, including Quality Assurance and Quality Control managerial positions in the pharmaceutical industry.
-Prior to joining Kamada, from 2007 to 2015, Ms. Brenner was at Teva Pharmaceuticals Industries, lastly as Senior Director Quality Operations of Teva Kfar Sava Site, managing over 400 employees in Quality Assurance, Quality Control and Regulatory Affairs.
-Ms. Brenner holds B.Sc. and M.Sc. degrees in Chemistry from the Technion - Israel Institute of Technology, and in addition is a Certified Quality Engineer (CQE) from the American and Israeli Societies for Quality.
+Prior to joining Kamada, from 2007 to 2015, Ms. Brenner was at Teva Pharmaceuticals Industries, lastly as Senior Director Quality Operations of Teva's Kfar Sava Site, managing over 400 employees in Quality Assurance, Quality Control and Regulatory Affairs.
+Ms. Brenner holds B.Sc. and M.Sc. degrees in Chemistry from the Technion - Israel Institute of Technology, and she is a Certified Quality Engineer (CQE) from the American and Israeli Societies for Quality.